-Do you want your kid to do well in school and grow up to be kind, resilient, and have high self-esteem?
+Do you want your kids to do well in school and grow up to be kind, resilient, and have high self-esteem?
 I certainly do.
 And I found out that being grateful or the art of practicing gratitude, can enhance all of those traits in children and more.
 But how to teach gratitude to toddlers you might ask?

-Practicing it ourselves is hard enough but to teach it to a young kid who can barely spell their own name will be extremely challenging.
+Practicing it ourselves is already hard enough but to teach it to a young kid who can barely spell their own name will be extremely challenging.
 I think it’s possible, even if you have little ones, like me (as of this writing, my daughter is 3 years old), with some consistent work and practice.
 But first..